 - number - the number you want to convert,

 - from_unit - the current unit

-- to_unit - the unit you want the value to convert in.
+- to_unit - the unit into which the value should be converted.

-Explanation: This will convert the value 2000 from meter to yards.
+Explanation: This will convert the value of 2000 from meters to yards.

 =IMSUM (inumber1, inumber2…)

-- Inumber - a complex number for which you want the real coefficient.
+- Inumber - a complex number for which you want to know the real coefficient.

-Explaination: The real coefficient of 6-9i is 6.
+Explaination: The true coefficient of 6-9i is 6.